marksherriff/cs3240-s23-website/syllabus.md

 * Long-form project questions / help (use Piazza or go to office hours)
 * Regrades (use Gradescope first, then office hours only if not resolved)
 * Direct messaging the staff about code questions, etc. (use Piazza)
-* Direct messaging the faculty about sensitive / grading issues (use Piazza or email)
+* Direct messaging the faculty about sensitive / grading issues (use private messages in Piazza or email)

 More information about joining our Discord server will be available in Collab at the start of the semester.